-Incident Being 5 1 1 1 1 1 1 1 1 1 1 Reported Procedure Institution Will Follow Sexual Assault Depending on when reported (immediate vs delayed report), Schoolcraft College will provide complainant with access to medical care and will 2.
-Assess immediate safety needs of complainant Assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department 4.
-Provide complainant with referrals to on and off campus mental health providers Assess the need to implement interim or long-term protective measures, if appropriate.
-6. Provide the victim with a written explanation of the victim's rights and options
+Incident Being Reported Procedure Institution Will Follow Sexual Assault Depending on when reported (immediate vs delayed report), Schoolcraft College will provide complainant with access to medical care and will Assess immediate safety needs of complainant Assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department

-7. Provide a "No trespass" (PNG: persona non grata) directive to accused party if deemed appropriate Q Provide written instructions on how to apply for Protective Ore

-- 8. Provide written instructions on how to apply for Protective Order - 9.
+- 4. Provide complainant with referrals to on and off campus mental health providers - 5.
+Assess the need to implement interim or long-term protective measures, if appropriate. - 6.
+Provide the victim with a written explanation of the victim's rights and options - 7.
+Provide a "No trespass" (PNG: persona non grata) directive to accused party if deemed appropriate - 8.
+Provide written instructions on how to apply for Protective Order - 9.
 Provide a copy of the policy applicable to Sexual Assault to the complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution - 10.
 Inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the hearing is - 11.
 Enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation